cjlee112/pygr/doc/rest/reference/sqlgraph.rst

 For good performance, the columns storing the source_id, target_id, and edge_id should each be indexed.

-.. class:: SQLGraph(name,cursor=None,itemClass=None,attrAlias=None,sourceDB=None,targetDB=None,edgeDB=None,simpleKeys=False,unpack_edge=None,**kwargs)
+.. class:: SQLGraph(name, cursor=None, itemClass=None, ...SQLTable args..., attrAlias=None, sourceDB=None, targetDB=None, edgeDB=None, simpleKeys=False, unpack_edge=None, defaultColumnType=int, columnAttrs=('source','target','edge'), createTable=None, edgeDictClass=None, graph=None, *args, **kwargs)

    *name* provides the name of the database table to use.

-   *cursor*, if provided, should be a Python DB API 2.0 compliant cursor for connecting to the database.
-If not provided, the constructor will attempt to connect automatically to the database using the MySQLdb module and your .my.cnf configuration file.
+   You should provide a *serverInfo* argument that provides a connection to the server.
+See :class:`DBServerInfo` for details.

+   You can also specify any :class:`SQLTable` arguments to customize the table storage.

    *attrAlias*, if provided, must be a dictionary that maps desired attribute names to actual column names in the SQL database.
+   By default, :class:`SQLGraph` looks for ``source_id``, ``target_id``,
+   and ``edge_id`` columns; you can remap these using *attrAlias*, e.g. ``attrAlias=dict(source_id="mrna_id", target_id="exon_id", edge_id="exon_order")``

    *simpleKeys*, if True, indicates that the nodes and edge objects saved to the graph by the user should themselves be used as the internal representation to store in the SQL database table.
 This usually makes sense only for strings and integers, which can be directly stored as columns in a relational database, whereas complex Python objects generally cannot be.
-To use complex Python objects as nodes / edges for a SQLGraph, use the *sourceDB,targetDB,edgeDB* options below.
+To use complex Python objects as nodes / edges for a :class:`SQLGraph`, use ``simpleKeys=False`` and the *sourceDB,targetDB,edgeDB* options below.

    *sourceDB*, if provided, must be a database container (dictionary interface) whose keys are source node IDs, and whose values are the associated node objects.
-   If no *sourceDB* is provided, that implies *simpleKeys*=True.
+   If no *sourceDB* is provided, that implies *simpleKeys* = True.

    *targetDB*, if provided, must be a database container (dictionary interface) whose keys are target node IDs, and whose values are the associated node objects.

    *edgeDB*, if provided, must be a database container (dictionary interface) whose keys are edge IDs, and whose values are the associated edge objects.
+   If None, then any value that you later attempt to save as an edge will be saved directly to the database, and must therefore match the data type of the corresponding column in your SQL table.

+   *createTable* if not None, must be a dictionary supplying the SQL data type to use for each *columnAttrs* attribute (by default, ``source_id``, ``target_id``, and ``edge_id``).
+Supplying *createTable* instructs :class:`SQLGraph` create a new table on the SQL server.

+   *defaultColumnType* supplies the SQL data type to use for attributes not found in the *createTable* dictionary.

+   *columnAttrs* supplies the list of attributes to store in each row.
+   You need at least ``source`` and ``target``.

    *unpack_edge*, if not None, must be a callable function that takes a "packed" edge value and returns the corresponding edge object.

+   DEPRECATED: *cursor*, if provided, should be a Python DB API 2.0 compliant cursor for connecting to the database.
+If not provided, the constructor will attempt to connect automatically to the database using the MySQLdb module and your .my.cnf configuration file.

+:class:`SQLGraph` follows a standard dictionary interface.
+In addition to standard dictionary methods, here are some additional method behaviors specific to :class:`SQLGraph`.

 .. method:: __iadd__(node)